The Widom-Rowlinson model: Mesoscopic fluctuations for the critical droplet: Model, results and background

 \subsection{The Widom-Rowlinson model}

-The Widom-Rowlinson model is an interacting particle system in $\R^2$ where the particles are discs with an attractive interaction.
+The Widom-Rowlinson model is an interacting particle system in $\R^2$ where the particles are the centres of unit disks with an attractive interaction.
 It was introduced in Widom and Rowlinson~\cite{WR} to model liquid-vapour phase transitions, and is one of the rare models in the continuum for which a phase transition has been established rigorously.
 In the present paper we place the particles on a finite torus in $\R^2$.